-Inorganic forms of mercury are more soluble in low pH water, while higher temperature increases mercury uptake and the metabolic activity of bacteria, thereby increasing mercury methylation, uptake by organisms and bioaccumulation rates (Scheuhammer, 1991; Celo et al. 2006; López et al. 2010; Macdonald and Loseto, 2010; Riget et al. 2010; Corbitt et al. 2011; Krabbenhoft and Sunderland, 2013; Roberts et al. 2013; de Orte et al. 2014; McKinney et al. 2015), although there is limited evidence on the extent of exacerbation by ocean acidification expected in the 21st century.
-Increased melting of snow and ice from alpine ecosystems and mountains (Chapter 2) can also increase the release of POPs and MeHg from land-based sources into coastal ecosystems (Morrissey et al. 2005).
-Modelling projections for the Faroe Islands region suggest increased bioaccumulation of methyl mercury under climate change, with an average increases in MeHg concentrations in marine species of 1.6-1.8% and 4.1-4.7% under ocean warming scenarios of 0.8°C and 2.0°C, respectively, with an associated increase in potential human intake of mercury beyond levels recommended by the World Health Organization (Booth and Zeller, 2005).
-Foodweb modeling for the northeastern Pacific projects that concentrations of MeHg and PCBs in top predators could increase by 8% and 3%, respectively, by 2100 under RCP8.5 relative to current levels (Alava et al. 2018).
-Climate-related pollution risks are of particular concern in Arctic ecosystems and their associated indigenous communities because of the bioaccumulation of POPs and MeHg, causing long-term contamination of traditional seafoods (Marques et al. 2010; Tirado et al. 2010; Alava et al. 2017) of high dietary importance (Cisneros-Montemayor et al. 2016).
+Inorganic forms of mercury are more soluble in low pH water, while higher temperature increases mercury uptake and the metabolic activity of bacteria, thereby increasing mercury methylation, uptake by organisms and bioaccumulation rates (Scheuhammer, 1991; Celo et al., 2006; López et al., 2010; Macdonald and Loseto, 2010; Riget et al., 2010; Corbitt et al., 2011; Krabbenhoft and Sunderland, 2013; Roberts et al., 2013; de Orte et al., 2014; McKinney et al., 2015), although there is limited evidence on the extent of exacerbation by ocean acidification expected in the 21st century.
+Increased melting of snow and ice from alpine ecosystems and mountains (Chapter 2) can also increase the release of POPs and MeHg from land-based sources into coastal ecosystems (Morrissey et al., 2005).
+Modelling projections for the Faroe Islands region suggest increased bioaccumulation of methyl mercury under climate change, with an average increases in MeHg concentrations in marine species of 1.6% to 1.8% and 4.1% to 4.7% under ocean warming scenarios of +0.8°C and +2.0°C, respectively, with an associated increase in potential human intake of mercury beyond levels recommended by the World Health Organization (Booth and Zeller, 2005).
+Foodweb modeling for the northeastern Pacific projects that concentrations of MeHg and PCBs in top predators could increase by 8% and 3%, respectively, by 2100 under RCP 8.5 relative to current levels (Alava et al., 2018).
+Climate-related pollution risks are of particular concern in Arctic ecosystems and their associated indigenous communities because of the bioaccumulation of POPs and MeHg, causing long-term contamination of traditional seafoods (Marques et al., 2010; Tirado et al., 2010; Alava et al., 2017) of high dietary importance (Cisneros-Montemayor et al., 2016).

-Overall, climate change can increase the exposure and bioaccumulation of contaminants and thus the risk of impacts of POPs and MeHg on marine ecosystems and their dependent human communities as suggested by indirect evidence and model simulations (Marques et al. 2010; Tirado et al. 2010; Alava et al. 2017) (high agreement).
+Overall, climate change can increase the exposure and bioaccumulation of contaminants and thus the risk of impacts of POPs and MeHg on marine ecosystems and their dependent human communities as suggested by indirect evidence and model simulations (Marques et al., 2010; Tirado et al., 2010; Alava et al., 2017) (high agreement).
 However, there is limited evidence on observed increase in POPs and MeHg due to climate change.
 Apex predators and human communities that consume them, including Arctic communities and other coastal indigenous populations, are thus vulnerable to increase in exposure to these contaminants and the resulting health effects (medium evidence, medium agreement).

-The risk of microplastics has become a major concern for the ocean as they are highly persistent and have accumulated in many different marine environments, including the deep sea (Woodall et al. 2014; GESAMP, 2015; van Sebille et al. 2015; Waller et al. 2017;
+The risk of microplastics has become a major concern for the ocean as they are highly persistent and have accumulated in many different marine environments, including the deep sea (Woodall et al., 2014a; Woodall et al., 2014b; GESAMP, 2015; van Sebille et al., 2015; Waller et al., 2017; de Sá et al., 2018; Everaert et al., 2018; Botterell et al., 2019).
+There is limited evidence at present to assess their risk to marine ecosystems, wildlife and potentially humans through human consumption of seafood under climate change.